websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/web-content-api-basics.md

 ## Get Web Content Articles from Site

-You can list a site's Web Content articles by executing the following cURL or Java command.
+You can retrieve a site's Web Content articles by executing the following cURL or Java command.
 Replace `1234` with your site's ID.

 ### StructuredContents_GET_FromSite.sh